jdittrich/userNeedResearchBook/text/allURBook.md

 ####  After the interview

-It is essential to take time after the interview to supplement your in-interview notes with information from your memory.
+It is essential to take time after the research session to supplement your notes with information from your memory.
 While collecting the data with the participant you will be very busy listening and thinking of following questions, so you may not be able to keep up with writing notes and drawing sketches.
 There is no need to worry since